JavierPaz11044/amaru/SERVER_INTEGRATION.md

 ## Overview

-The Amaru app now automatically sends batches of 30 network flow records to a remote server via HTTP POST requests.
+The Amaru app now automatically sends batches of 30 network flow records **plus PyTorch AI analysis results** to a remote server via HTTP POST requests.
 Each device generates a unique ID that is consistently used for all requests.

 ## Configuration